The Best Cloud Infrastructure Automation Tools of 2022

 Salt Cloud stores most of its configuration in YAML files.
 But unlike Ansible, this configuration is not seamlessly integrated into other parts of SaltStack.
 All this means that infrastructure and application configuration need to be managed separately.

-Puppet Enterprise offers complete management of cloud-based infrastructure (computing, storage, networking resources) at a large scale.
+Puppet introduced Puppet Enterprise that offers complete management of cloud-based infrastructure (computing, storage, networking resources) at a large scale.
 And it works on public, private, and hybrid clouds.
 The desired state of resources is described using Puppet’s domain-specific language (DSL) that provides code for configurations that agents enforce on individual nodes.

 As with SaltStack, Puppet offers some cloud provisioning capabilities, but they are more of an addon to Puppet’s core functionality.

 Chef brings Chef Infra automation platform that offers using Chef Workstation to write, test and deploy Chef configurations known as cookbooks.
 These usually contain nodes of type cloud to provision infrastructure for external cloud services such as AWS, Azure, GCP and others.
 Cloud sevices can be are available for access through plugins for knife command-line tool that handles communication between local repository and Chef Infra Server.